 What is Hooked On Books?

 Our team at Teachers on Call loves to read and encourage students and their families to do the same.
 With Hooked on Books, we introduce our community to the latest children’s book with a behind the scenes author interview to learn more.
 There is also a chance to win the debut book in a social media giveaway, with a grand reveal of the winner(s) by the featured author themself.
-A large focus is introducing readers to Canadian authors and illustrators from coast to coast with a mix of emerging and well-known literary talent including Chris Ferrie, Jess Keating and Barbara Reid – just to name a few.
+A large focus is introducing readers to Canadian authors and illustrators from coast to coast with a mix of emerging and well-known literary talent including Chris Ferrie, Jess Keating and Rumeet Billan – just to name a few.